isc-projects/kea/doc/guide/dhcp4-srv.rst

 declined-addresses in the calculation, and simply use assigned-addresses/total-addresses.
 This would cause a bias towards under-representing pool utilization.
-As this has a potential for major issues, we decided not to decrease assigned-addresses immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.
+As this has a potential for major issues, ISC decided not to decrease assigned-addresses immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.